AleksandarJavorovic/cooktopia/TESTING.md

 ### HTML Validation

 - For my HTML file validation I have used [HTML W3C Validator](https://validator.w3.org/).
+- Since all of the pages had no errors and all of the screenshots are the same, I have included only one.

 | Page | Screenshot | No Errors |
 | --- | --- | --- |